GIVE me a penny, and I will tell you a story "worth gold"... Letters inspired by Pliny the Younger.

 This collection of posts is based on Pliny's letters.
 The posts are not 'translations' or simple attempts to rewrite his letters in modern language (although sometimes may seem the apparent outcome).
 Instead, in each letter i have attempted to engage with the subject raised by Pliny, explore it from a modern perspective (or, at least, my own) and, where appropriate, to attempt the same letter writing techniques employed by Pliny.
 As an added challenge, I have tried to make each letter a work of non-fiction - while the names remain those of Pliny's world, the adventures and thoughts are my own, and are real.

 There is no particular order these need to be read in.
 I have arranged these by addressee and have split the flow into chapters exploring a theme.
 Publishing by addressee rather than the semi-random order in his original volumes gives an interesting coherency to the collection (something Pliny may have intended, if associated indexes date to his time).
-Each letter is numbered in Roman numerals as per the Melmouth/Bosanquet translation and numeric (book, letter) as per the original.
+Each letter is numbered in Roman numerals as per the Melmouth/Bosanquet translation (roman numeral) and numeric (book, letter) as per the original.

 Letter I (1,1) — To SEPTICIUS CLARUS Geetings!